veighnsche/cukerust/.docs/01_hybrid_ts_rust_vscode_extension.md

 # Hybrid TypeScript + Rust VS Code Extension (CukeRust)

 This guide explains how to build a VS Code extension where the extension host code is TypeScript and performance‑critical logic is implemented in Rust.
-It compares three integration strategies (WebAssembly, N‑API native addon, CLI child process), recommends a default for CukeRust, and outlines build and packaging steps for each.
+It focuses on the WebAssembly integration strategy and outlines build and packaging steps for it.

 ## Goals

 - Keep the extension zero‑config and read‑only by default.
 - Make the Rust component portable across OS/arch without install friction.
 - Keep distribution via VSIX and Marketplace simple and predictable.
-- Leave room to switch strategies if performance requirements change.

-## Integration strategies
+## Integration strategy (WASM only)

 ### 1) Rust → WebAssembly (Node target)